TrainProtocol/solver/README.md

 - Triggers state transitions in the swap lifecycle
 - Handles retries and error scenarios

+Depending on your blockchain’s requirements, you may implement additional activities used within your own TransactionProcessorWorkflow (e.g., for fee estimation, nonce retrieval, or custom signing logic).

 > This is the **only required workflow** per integration.

 ---